ClimateImpactLab/energy-code-release-2020/3_post_projection/1_visualise_impacts/README.md

 # Impacts visualisation

 ## Overview
-- Codes in this repo reproduce figures in the paper that are visualisation of projected impacts in order to show their distribution across space and time.
+- Codes in this repo reproduce figures in the paper that are visualisation of projected impacts, in order to show their distribution across space and time.

 ## Run instructions
 - To run stata codes in this directory, change the macro `DB_data` such that it points to the location of the `code_release_data` folder, that contains csvs of our projected impacts due to climate change.
 Change the macro `root` such that it points to the location of this git repo.